CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Interactive lab simulations

 There are some interactive lab simulations that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
+The simulation lets you click through a similar scenario at your own pace.
 There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
 An Azure subscription is not required.

 + [Manage access with RBAC](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2014).
-Assign built-in role to a user and monitor the activity logs.
+Assign a built-in role to a user and monitor the activity logs.

 + [Manage subscriptions and RBAC](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%202).
 Implement a management group and create and assign a custom RBAC role.